In every society that has different classes of people, there are different effective laws for each group.

 The unspoken basis for this disparity usually comes down to an instinctive sense that ‘the other group’ is less developed morally.
 It is the same motive as was used with blacks in America.

 Years ago, I worked near a town that was largely Native.
 All of the surrounding villages, in fact every population center within hundreds of miles, were Native.
 And yet there was not a single Native police officer in that specific town.
+The reason being a mix of a) Natives are not instinctively inclined to serve their colonizers / conquerors, and b) common racism that exists everywhere.

-Incredibly, the white people of that town tried to hide the obvious by importing a black police officer from thousands of miles away and making him police chief.
+The leaders of that town tried to hide the obvious by importing a black police officer from thousands of miles away and making him police chief.

 Nobody could call them 'racist' because they hired a black person as police chief.
 They believed they were being progressive, but one collective effect of the melting pot is to divert awareness of big issues to irrelevant issues.

-In other words they facilitated the eradication of indigenous culture under the pretext of 'helping indigenous culture', while being oblivious to what they were actually doing and patting themselves on the back for what they were pretending to do.
+In other words the colonizers facilitated the eradication of indigenous culture under the pretext of 'helping indigenous culture', while being oblivious to what they were actually doing and patting themselves on the back for what they were pretending to do.
 If a person had asked them what they were doing, they would have come up with a 'perfect' explanation, something that even fooled some of the Natives, all the while being perfectly blind to what they were actually doing.

 There is no benevolent way to rape a culture or a person, no matter how clever the rationale.